pit-ray/win-vind/README.md

 |[big](https://pit-ray.github.io/win-vind/cheat_sheet/defaults/big)|+mouse +syscmd +window +process +vimemu +hotkey +gvmode|
 |[huge](https://pit-ray.github.io/win-vind/cheat_sheet/defaults/huge)|+mouse +syscmd +window +process +vimemu +hotkey +gvmode +experimental|

-Following Vim, there are five tiers. `tiny` has minimal commands for mouse moving and clicking, including EasyClick and GridMove. `small` allows more flexible handling of window controls and process launches, etc. `normal` has Vim emulation mappings and allows text editing in text areas, etc. `big` adds several hotkeys that redefine some of the shortcut keys in Windows to operate Windows with more Vim-like ways.
-It also provides GUI Visual Mode (+gvmode), which allows for holding down the mouse. `huge` allows win-vind to have experimental features for more complex operations.
+Following Vim, there are five tiers.
+* `tiny` has minimal commands for mouse moving and clicking from the keyboard (called "GridMove" and "EasyClick" ).
+* `small` allows more flexible handling of window controls and process launches, etc.
+* `normal` has Vim emulation mappings and allows text editing in text areas, etc.
+* `big` adds several hotkeys that redefine some of the shortcut keys in Windows to operate Windows with more Vim-like ways.
+It also provides GUI Visual Mode (+gvmode), which allows for holding down the mouse.
+* `huge` allows win-vind to have experimental features for more complex operations.

 For more information on default mappings, please visit our [website](https://pit-ray.github.io/win-vind/cheat_sheet/defaults/).